godaddy/engineering/_posts/2021-11-08-android-state-management-mvi.md

 # MVI / Unidirectional Data Flow

-Now that we understand where potential issues can come from with MVVM and multiple LiveData observables, let’s talk a bit about Unidirectional Data Flow or MVI (Model-View-Intent) and our experience with it.
+Now that we understand where potential issues can come from with MVVM and multiple LiveData observables, let’s talk a bit about Unidirectional Data Flow and MVI (Model-View-Intent) and our experience with them.

 With Unidirectional Data Flow everything is modelled around a single state object.
 This state is immutable, to prevent unwanted side effects.
 There is a clear flow of how data changes through the system, since it only happens in a single direction.